ninaforce13/CassetteBeasts/README.md

 There are places in this guide where you can diverge to create something far more customized, such as the battle_move_script assignment.
 You might have an idea for something that is **similar** to an existing move behavior, but with minor tweaks.
 In these cases you could copy the script for that behavior into your mod folder to make the necessary adjustments and then assign that new script to your new ```sticker resource```.
 The same applies to the creation of new status effects which isn't covered here, but is perfectly doable as well if you're needing something different as existing status moves also have their own behavior scripts assigned to them that you could copy to modify to your needs in this scenario.

 In regards to move tags, there's no one stop shop location for all of them.
 However, you can look at each monster form directly to see what move tags are applicable to that tape.
 This way you can be more specific with your sticker.

-There's also the topic of what makes specific bonus attributes applicable to your sticker.
-The short of it is, each attribute has its own evaluation for whether or not it can be applied to your sticker based on the properties you set for your sticker.
-You can dig further into this by studying the scripts in the ```res://data/sticker_attribute_scripts/``` and looking at their specific implementatin of the ```is_applicable_to()``` function.

 The code shown above for the metadata script is written in a way that should allow for multiple modders to follow this guide and not overwrite each other.
 You don't have to use it exactly as is, that is just the specific implementation that worked for my testing.
 As always code is flexible and specific to your own needs so feel free to experiment.

 When a mod like this is unloaded, the custom stickers will just dissappear.
 So it's perfectly safe to uninstall these kinds of mods since all that happens is they don't load in the stickers.